-Appendix GWMP of the CCA (U.S. DOE, 1996) commits the DOE to monitor groundwater levels in the Culebra and Magenta as well as the Dewey Lake.
-This monitoring is performed by WRES, which collects monthly depth-to-water (DTW) measurements from the wells that constitute the WIPP groundwater monitoring network.
-The groundwater monitoring network currently consists of approximately 85 wells located within and around the WIPP landuse boundary (Figures 3.2 and 3.3).
+In the WIPP Compliance Certification Application (CCA; U.S. DOE, 1996), the DOE made commitments to conduct a number of monitoring activities to comply with U.S. EPA (1996) and to insure that important deviations from the expected long-term performance of the repository are identified at the earliest possible time.
+One of these commitments is to monitor groundwater levels in the Culebra and Magenta, as well as the Dewey Lake.
+Groundwater levels are currently monitored in 84 wells and piezometers located within and around the WIPP site.
 The wells are typically configured to monitor one particular hydrologic unit, though there are some dual-completion wells.
 The wells are completed to the water-bearing horizons listed above, as well as other units of interest.
-The majority of wells, however, are completed to either the Culebra or Magenta (or both).
-New wells are being added to the network yearly while older wells are being plugged and abandoned.
-It is expected, however, that the total number of wells will remain relatively constant into the foreseeable future.
+The majority of wells, however, are completed to either the Culebra or Magenta (Figures 3-2 and 3-3, respectively).
+New wells are being added to the network as they are drilled or identified, while older wells are being plugged and abandoned.
+It is expected in the foreseeable future that the total number of wells will remain relatively constant in the Culebra and Magenta, but they should increase in the SSW in the immediate vicinity of the WIPP.

+The SNL long-term monitoring program consists of an integrated approach to monitor water levels in the WIPP groundwater monitoring network (WMN), collect rainfall data, and gather information about other activities that may affect water levels in the WIPP vicinity.
 Information gathered from the wells is input into compliance models used in the assessment of the hydrologic system in which the WIPP is situated.
-Some of the data for modeling come from well tests, which provide information about hydraulic parameters [e.g., flow dimension (n), storativity (S), and transmissivity (T)], transient head responses from observation wells during multipad pumping tests, direct measurements of the rates and directions of groundwater flow through wells, and water-quality analyses.
-Other data are generated by the long-term water-level monitoring activities conducted by the WRES GWMP.
+Some of the data for modeling come from well tests (conducted by SNL), which provide information about hydraulic parameters [e.g., flow dimension, storativity, and transmissivity], transient head responses from observation wells during multipad pumping tests, direct measurements of the rates and directions of groundwater flow through wells, and water-quality analyses.
+Other data are generated by the long-term water-level monitoring activities conducted by both the WIPP managing and operating contractor (MOC) and SNL.